 The Republic’s seven provinces each had their own independent governments and were very powerful.
-During the period in question (in the late 16th and 17th centuries) the provinces dominated world trade, conquered a large colonial empire and had the largest fleet of merchantmen.
+During the period in question (the late 16th and 17th centuries), the provinces dominated world trade, conquered a large colonial empire, and had the largest fleet of merchantmen.
 The County of Holland was one of the wealthiest and most urbanised regions in the world at that time.

 Later on, the Republic was conquered by French troops in 1795.
-It became known as the Batavian Republic in 1806 when Napoleon appointed his brother, Louis as King, and in the process, turning the country into a kingdom.
+It became known as the Batavian Republic in 1806 when Napoleon appointed his brother, Louis, as King and in the process, turned the country into a kingdom.

 After Napoleon Bonaparte’s defeat, William VI of Orange was invited to assume power as “Sovereign Prince.”
-He landed in Scheveningen on 30 November 1813 and two years later on the 16th of March 1815, the United Kingdom of the Netherlands was proclaimed.
-This kingdom was the fusion of territories that used to belong to the Batavian Republic, Austrian Netherlands, and Prince-Bishopric of Liège.
+He landed in Scheveningen on November 30, 1813, and two years later on March 16, 1815, the United Kingdom of the Netherlands was proclaimed.
+This kingdom was the fusion of territories that used to belong to the Batavian Republic, the Austrian Netherlands, and Prince-Bishopric of Liège.

 Let’s summarise it

 - The Dutch fought the Spanish for their independence and when they got it, they formed the Seven United Netherlands.

 - When the Dutch were conquered by Napoleon Bonaparte, he made his brother King and thus, the Batavian Republic was born.

 - After Napoleon’s defeat, William VI of Orange became King of the United Kingdom of the Netherlands.